Gifts and Benefits Policy

 4.7 A gift or benefit must not be accepted if any reasonable observer would think that the staff member may be obliged to act in a particular manner.

-4.8 A gift or benefit must not be accepted if it will affect, or be seen to be likely to affect, the performance of a staff member’s official duties (refer Fraud and Corruption Management Policy).
+4.8 A gift or benefit must not be accepted if it will affect, or be seen to be likely to affect, the performance of a staff member’s official duties (refer Fraud and Corruption Prevention Policy).

 4.9 A gift or benefit must not be accepted if it will create an actual, perceived or potential conflict of interest (refer Conflicts of Interest Disclosure Policy).